 9322 State Route 414, Lodi, NY 14860, (607) 582-6450

 Lobster and wine?
 It’s divine.
-Leaves & Lobster on the Lawn at Glenora Wine Cellars combines a fresh lobster bake with all of the fixings, wine, and live music with a panoramic view of Seneca Lake as the backdrop in the heart of New York’s Finger Lakes Wine Country.
+Leaves & Lobster on the Lawn at Glenora Wine Cellars combines a fresh lobster bake with all of the fixings, as well as wine and live music with a panoramic view of Seneca Lake in the heart of New York’s Finger Lakes Wine Country.
 Guests can opt to purchase the full lobster dinner, which includes a whole Maine Lobster, steamed clams, local salt potatoes, freshly-picked local sweet corn, homemade coleslaw, rolls, homemade brownies, and iced tea, or a general admission pass.
 For those purchasing general admission, a la carte menu choices are available.
 Glenora wines will be available for purchase by the glass or bottle throughout the event.

 5435 State Route 14, Dundee, NY 14837, (800) 243-5513

 Stretch out, lace up, and run the Oregon Wine Country Half Marathon in the heart of the Willamette Valley.
-You’ll enjoy incredible sunrise views from the start at the Stoller Family Estate as the scenic course winds through stunning Wine Country and past charming towns.
-At the finish, be ready for great wines at the post-race Wine & Music Festival presented by Ken Wright Cellars.
-The Willamette Valley is known the world over for its nuanced pinot noir and chardonnay grown here amongst the natural beauty of the hills that will remind you of Burgundy, France.
+You’ll enjoy incredible sunrise views from the start at Stoller Family Estate as the scenic course winds through stunning Wine Country and past charming towns.
+At the finish line, be ready for great wines at the Wine & Music Festival presented by Ken Wright Cellars.
+The Willamette Valley is known the world over for its nuanced pinot noir and chardonnay grown here amongst the natural beauty of the hills reminiscent of Burgundy, France.

 22075 SW Lebeau Road, Sherwood, OR 97140, (503) 625-1978